EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 # EDHOC in OSCORE {#edhoc-in-oscore}

-This approach consists in sending EDHOC message_3 inside an OSCORE protected CoAP message.
+The approach defined in this specification consists in sending EDHOC message_3 inside an OSCORE protected CoAP message.

 The resulting EDHOC + OSCORE request is in practice the OSCORE Request from {{fig-non-combined}}, sent to a protected resource and with the correct CoAP method and options, with the addition that it also transports EDHOC message_3.

-Since EDHOC message_3 may be too large to be included in a CoAP Option, e.g. if containing a large public key certificate chain, it has to be transported in the CoAP payload.
+Since EDHOC message_3 may be too large to be included in a CoAP Option, e.g. if containing a large public key certificate chain, it has to be transported through the CoAP payload.

-In particular, the payload of the EDHOC + OSCORE request is formatted as a CBOR sequence {{RFC8742}} composed of two CBOR byte strings in the following order.
-The first CBOR byte string has as value EDHOC message_3.
-The second CBOR byte string has as value the OSCORE ciphertext of the original OSCORE Request.
+## Client Processing {#client-processing}

+The Client prepares an EDHOC + OSCORE request as follows.

+1. Compose EDHOC message_3 as per Section 5.4.2 of {{I-D.ietf-lake-edhoc}}.

+   Since the Client is the EDHOC Initiator and the used Correlation Method is 1 (see Section 3.2.4 of {{I-D.ietf-lake-edhoc}}), the EDHOC message_3 always includes the Connection Identifier C_R and CIPHERTEXT_3.
+Note that C_R is the OSCORE Sender ID of the Client, encoded as a bstr_identifier (see Section 5.1 of {{I-D.ietf-lake-edhoc}}).

+2. Encrypt the original CoAP request as per Section 8.1 of {{RFC8613}}, using the new OSCORE Security Context established after receiving EDHOC message_2.

    Note that the OSCORE ciphertext is not computed over EDHOC message_3, which is not protected by OSCORE.
-That is, the client first prepares the OSCORE Request as in {{fig-non-combined}}.
-Then, it reformats the payload to include also EDHOC message_3, as defined above.
-The result is the EDHOC + OSCORE request to send.
+That is, the result of this step is the OSCORE Request as in {{fig-non-combined}}.

+3. Build a CBOR sequence {{RFC8742}} composed of two CBOR byte strings in the following order.

+   * The first CBOR byte string is the CIPHERTEXT_3 of the EDHOC message_3 resulting from step 3.

+   * The second CBOR byte string has as value the OSCORE ciphertext of the OSCORE protected CoAP request resulting from step 2.

+4. Compose the EDHOC + OSCORE request, as the OSCORE protected CoAP request resulting from step 2, where the payload is replaced with the CBOR sequence built at step 3.

-The usage of this approach is indicated by a signalling information in the EDHOC + OSCORE request.
-This can be either a new EDHOC Option (see {{sign-1}}) or a particular Flag Bit set in the OSCORE Option (see {{sign-2}}).
+5. Signal the usage of this approach within the EDHOC + OSCORE request, by either including the new EDHOC Option (see {{sign-1}}) or by setting a particular Flag Bit of the OSCORE Option (see {{sign-2}}).

+## Server Processing {#server-processing}

-When receiving such a request, the Server needs to perform the following processing, in addition to the EDHOC, OSCORE and CoAP processing:
+When receiving an EDHOC + OSCORE request, the Server performs the following steps.

-1. Check the signalling information to identify that this is an EDHOC + OSCORE request.
+1. Check the signalling information to identify that this is an EDHOC + OSCORE request (see {{signalling}}).

-2. Extract EDHOC message_3 from the payload of the EDHOC + OSCORE request, as the value of the first CBOR byte string in the CBOR sequence.
+2. Extract CIPHERTEXT_3 from the payload of the EDHOC + OSCORE request, as the first CBOR byte string in the CBOR sequence.

+3. Rebuild EDHOC message_3, as a CBOR sequence composed of two CBOR byte strings in the following order.

+   * The first CBOR byte string has as value the 'kid' of the Client as indicated in the OSCORE option of the EDHOC + OSCORE request, encoded as a bstr_identifier (see Section 5.1 of {{I-D.ietf-lake-edhoc}}).

+   * The second CBOR byte string is the CIPHERTEXT_3 retrieved at step 2.

-3. Execute the EDHOC processing on EDHOC message_3, including verifications and the OSCORE Security Context derivation, as per Section 5.4 and Section 7.2.1 of {{I-D.ietf-lake-edhoc}}, respectively.
+4. Perform the EDHOC processing on the EDHOC message_3 rebuilt at step 3, including verifications and the OSCORE Security Context derivation, as per Section 5.4 and Section 7.2.1 of {{I-D.ietf-lake-edhoc}}, respectively.

-4. Extract the OSCORE ciphertext from the payload of the EDHOC + OSCORE request, as the value of the second CBOR byte string in the CBOR sequence.
-Then, set the CoAP payload of the request to the extracted ciphertext.
+5. Extract the OSCORE ciphertext from the payload of the EDHOC + OSCORE request, as the value of the second CBOR byte string in the CBOR sequence.

+6. Rebuild the OSCORE protected CoAP request as the EDHOC + OSCORE request, where the payload is replaced with the OSCORE ciphertext resulting from step 5.

-5. Decrypt and verify the OSCORE protected CoAP request resulting from step 4, as per Section 8.2 of {{RFC8613}}.
+7. Decrypt and verify the OSCORE protected CoAP request resulting from step 6, as per Section 8.2 of {{RFC8613}}, by using the new OSCORE Security Context established at step 4.

-6. Process the CoAP request resulting from step 5.
+8. Process the CoAP request resulting from step 7.

-If steps 4 (EDHOC processing) and 5 (OSCORE processing) on the received request are both successfully completed, the server MUST reply with an OSCORE protected response, in order for the client to achieve key confirmation (see Section 5.4.2 of {{I-D.ietf-lake-edhoc}}).
+If steps 4 (EDHOC processing) and 7 (OSCORE processing) are both successfully completed, the Server MUST reply with an OSCORE protected response, in order for the Client to achieve key confirmation (see Section 5.4.2 of {{I-D.ietf-lake-edhoc}}).
 The usage of EDHOC message_4 as defined in Section 7.1 of {{I-D.ietf-lake-edhoc}} is not applicable to the approach defined in this specification.

 The following sections expand on the two ways of signalling that EDHOC message_3 is transported in the EDHOC + OSCORE request.

+# Signalling method {#signalling}

+This section defines the two possible methods that can be used to signal an the EDHOC + OSCORE request.

-## Signalling in a New EDHOC Option {#sign-1}
+## Signalling with a New EDHOC Option {#sign-1}

 <!-- Malisa preferred option -->